-In one study, this form of vitamin B3 improved the skin barrier in rosacea patients, making them less sensitive to irritants like laundry detergents.
-In another study, 34 subjects were treated with 1-methylnicotinamide (a product of the metabolism of niacinamide).
+In 2004, Draelos et al found that this form of vitamin B3 improved the skin barrier in rosacea patients, making them less sensitive to irritants like laundry detergents.
+There was another study by Wozniacka et al in 2005.
+34 subjects with rosacea were treated with 1-methylnicotinamide (a product of the metabolism of niacinamide).
 26 of the 34 showed improvement.

 5. Keratinocyte Differentiation

 As we age, skin thins and there is reduced epidermal skin turnover.
 The basal layer is the innermost layer of the epidermis of the skin.
 In this layer, basal cells continually divide and push older basal cells up to the surface of the skin, where they become corneocytes.
 The process takes from 4 - 6 weeks.
 This continuous turnover protects the skin, while creating a network of fatty acids, lipids, triglycerides, and a protective pH.
 But by the age of 25, turnover slows, collagen and elastin production decline, and there is a loss in skin firmness and elasticity.

 Studies by Tanno et al found that niacinamide may stimulate keratinocyte differentiation.
 Let me explain.

 Niacinamide increases keratinocyte differentiation, so skin turns over more quickly.
 The result is a thicker stratum corneum (the outer layer of skin), improved skin barrier function, and improved water retention.

 The skin yellowing that comes with aging may be a result of glycation called the Maillard reaction.
 There is an oxidative reaction between protein and sugar which creates yellow proteins that are fluorescent.
 The proteins accumulate in the skin as we age.